BruceSteers/debian_etcher_setup/README.md

 # debian_etcher_setup
-configure pkexec and create a desktop launcher for balenaEtcher on Debian
+configure pkexec and create a desktop launcher for balenaEtcher.AppImage on Debian

-This is a simple setup script for getting Etcher working on Debian Systems.
+This is a simple setup script for getting the Etcher.AppImage working on Debian Systems.

 Written by Bruce Steers